mubanjs/todo-mvc/getting-started.md

 With this in place, if we check our app again, we should be able to edit existing and add new todo items, without anything getting reverted to outdated information.

+## Deleting an item

+Now that we can Add and Edit items, it's time for Deleting ones as well.
+For this to work, we need to add click bindings to our delete button, and add a `onDelete` prop we can call.
+Then our `App` we need to pass the `onDelete`, and remove our Todo from the list.